raspberrypilearning/welcome-to-antarctica/en/step_8.md

 title: Use ASCII codes for characters
 ---

-To make the hamburger menu and cross, you have used an **ASCII** code.
+To make the burger menu and cross, you have used an **ASCII** code.
 This is a way of adding special characters that don't feature on your keyboard.

 You can find a full list of ASCII codes on [this website](https://www.ascii-code.com/).